Why Are My Plant Leaves Drooping

 Step 6

-Reassess after 3 to 7 days and keep changes isolated.
+Reassess after 3 to 7 days using leaf posture stability on new growth.

 Most common mistake: Changing multiple variables at once and then not knowing what worked.